CharityO3/CharityO3/README.md

 I am a data specialist with a passion for data analysis
 -------------------------------------------------------

 A seasoned expert in client relationship management within the Healthcare and Information Technology sectors, I specialize in optimizing business operations and reporting.
 My emphasis is on ensuring master data efficiency, accuracy, quality, and integrity.
-I have a strong passion for data analysis and am dedicated to continuous learning.
+I have a strong passion for data analysis and I am committed to continuous learning.

 * 🌍  I'm based in Poznan, Poland
 * ✉️  You can contact me at [charityorhoridiohwo@gmail.com](mailto:charityorhoridiohwo@gmail.com)